Australia

 To reduce your tax liability and maximise deductions at tax time, it’s important to review your debtors, inventories and fixed assets, and accordingly write-off any:

-• Debts that are not recoverable
+• debts that are not recoverable

-• Stocks that have become obsolete
+• stocks that have become obsolete, and

-• Assets no longer able to generate revenue.
+• assets no longer able to generate revenue.

-Many expenses can be written off, if they have a legitimate purpose within the business.
+Many expenses can be written off if they have a legitimate purpose within the business.
 Commercial rent, equipment and business travel are all able to be written off.

 Don’ts